Bonifacio: Ang Unang Pangulo: Production

 Philippians Productions is the studio responsible for the conception of Bonifacio.
 Enzo Williams, a Los Angeles City College graduate was the director for the film.
 Williams was aided by cinematographer Carlo Mendoza, production designer Roy Lachica, musical scorer Von de Guzman, and stunt director Sonny Sison who has worked for Hollywood.
 Producers are Rina Navarro and Eduardo Rocha.

 According to Williams, he did six months of research before working on the film.

-The film was entirely shot using an Arri Alexa camera with anamorphic lenses and a complete Arri Raw post-production workflow, and was edited using processes which are also used in major Hollywood movies such as Gravity and Iron Man 3.
-Bonifacio is the first film in the Philippines to device the technology.
+The film was entirely shot with an Arri Alexa camera with anamorphic lenses and a complete ArriRaw post-production workflow, and was edited using processes which are also used in major Hollywood movies such as Gravity and Iron Man 3.
+Bonifacio is the first film in the Philippines to use the technology.

-Robin Padilla, who usually does his own fight choreography entrusted himself to the production staff's hired choreographer.
+Robin Padilla, who usually does his own fight choreography, entrusted himself to the production staff's hired choreographer.

 A part of the film was shot at the Las Casas Filipinas de Acuzar in Bataan.

 Williams supervised the work of the location managers to locate a suitable location for a scene during the shooting of the film.
 The production staff resorts to a building sets if a suitable location for a certain scene satisfying Williams' standards can not be found.
-The fort of El Polvorin, the Aguinaldo Shrine and the house of the La Liga Filipina meetings were among those recreated as sets.
+The fort of El Polvorín, the Aguinaldo Shrine and the house of the La Liga Filipina meetings were among those recreated as sets.
 Part of the film was shot in Pagsanjan where the production staff erected a big battleground set for a scene.
 Shootings also took place at the heritage resort of Las Casas Filipinas de Acuzar in Bagac, Bataan.

 The production expenses of the film exceeded the original budget.
 The production budget for the film is ₱100 million excluding expenses for the promotion of the film.

-Regarding on the casting of the Gregoria de Jesus, Bonifacio's wife also known as Oriang, in the film, Williams asked star actor Robin Padilla, who portrayed Bonifacio for his opinion and suggest Vina Morales to portray Oriang.
-Iza Calzado was originally the one to portray the role of Oriang, but did not due to scheduling conflicts.
+In casting Gregoria de Jesús, Bonifacio's wife also known as Oriang, in the film, Williams asked star actor Robin Padilla, who portrayed Bonifacio for his opinion and suggested Vina Morales to portray Oriang.
+Iza Calzado was originally to portray Oriang, but did not due to scheduling conflicts.

 The film was initially planned to be released under the title Bonifacio, Gusto Mo Ba Siyang Makilala?
 (English: Bonifacio, Do you Want to Know Him?).